kolonatalie/portfolio/content/posts/post6.md

 ### Your Turn
 Pure CSS is a powerful tool for visual engineers.
 By understanding pseudo-elements and transitions, you can create dynamic effects with zero performance cost.

-Feel free to drop a comment or start discussion in my [discord community.](https://discord.gg/prqvsDRdNk)
+Feel free to start discussion in my [discord community.](https://discord.gg/prqvsDRdNk)

 💡 Find the complete source code for this project in this [GitHub repo.](https://github.com/kolonatalie/frontend-practice-projects)